dessn/abc/doc/index.rst

 Implementations
 ---------------

 Finally, for the toy model implementations, see :py:mod:`dessn.models`.

-Specially, for the working toy model implementation, see :py:mod:`dessn.models.c_pure_snia_simplified`.
+Specially, for the
+working toy model implementation going from 'observed' SALT2 parameters, see :py:mod:`dessn.models.c_pure_snia_simplified`.
+For an implementation using the observed light curves instead of SALT2 parameters, see :py:mod:`dessn.models.a_pure_snia`.

 General